inc2734/snow-monkey-blocks/readme.txt

 * Media text
 * Thumbnail gallery
 * Recent posts (Can be used only with Snow Monkey)
+* Taxonomy posts (Can be used only with Snow Monkey)
 * Pickup slider (Can be used only with Snow Monkey)
 * Categories list
 * Contents outline (Can be used only with Snow Monkey)